ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 If the dynamics of hydrogen atoms is not essential for a simulation, bonds with hydrogens can be constrained.
 By replacing bond vibrations with holonomic (not changing in time) constraints the simulation step can be doubled since the next fastest motions (bond vibrations involving only heavy atoms and angles involving hydrogen atoms) have a period of about 20 fs.
 Further increase of the simulation step requires constraining bonds between all atoms and angles involving hydrogen atoms.
 Then the next fastest bond vibration will have 45 fs period allowing for another doubling of the simulation step.

-To accelerate simuations the electrostatic interactions outside of a specified cutoff distance can be computed less often than the short range bonded and non-bonded interactions.
+To accelerate a simulation the electrostatic interactions outside of a specified cutoff distance can be computed less often than the short range bonded and non-bonded interactions.
 It is also possible to employ an intermediate timestep for the short-range non-bonded interactions, performing only bonded interactions every timestep.

 > ## Specifying Time Parameters
 > **GROMACS**